Akhil2345/Akhil2345/README.md

 - 👋 Hi, I’m @Akhil2345
-- 👀 I’m interested in Blockchain...
+- 👀 I’m interested in Blockchain and Qunat Trading and AI
 - 🌱 I’m currently working and learning on frontend, Web3 and Blockchain and on Quantitaive Finance both on  it's technology as well as it's financial aspects ..
 - 💞️ ’m looking to collaborate on Creating a "BASS" Project INVOLVING PRIVATE BLOCKCHAIN